If you are a full-time hire from campus or an experienced hire, please reference this information as you progress through your pre-employment process.

 Q: What relocation benefits will I receive?

-A: Review the Relocation Guidelines provided as a link in your e-Offer letter (click here if you are a full-time hire from campus, or click here if you are an experienced/MBA/PhD Hire).
+A: Review the Relocation Guidelines provided as a link in your e-Offer letter.

 Q: As a campus recruit/professional new hire, what relocation benefits will I receive?

 A: You will receive a lump sum payment and relocation allowance if your departure location is more than 50 miles from your assignment location.
-Please review the Relocation Guideline provided as a link in your e-Offer or click here.
+Please review the Relocation Guideline provided as a link in your e-Offer.

 Q: What is a lump sum payment?